ProgrammingHero1/toy-marketplace/task_description.md

     - Electronic Toys,
     - Lego sets(lego city, lego star wars, lego architecture, lego cars),
     - Sand castle building toys, etc.
+    - Any other types of toys

- Thus, if you select Disney dolls toys, your website will only showcase toys related to that particular category.
+ If you select Disney dolls toys, your website will only showcase toys related to that particular types.
+Do not mix different types of toys in your website.

 Make sure your website design is unique.
 Visit ThemeForest, Dribble, google, etc., to get some ideas.